burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 It is unsafe to move from the LValue reference.
 LValue reference is a live object, and it's very *unlikely* that you want to grab its content.

-In contrast, a reference to an object that soon will be deleted is something from which we can grab the content because nobody will know we will have the content or not.
+In contrast, a reference to an object that soon will be deleted is something from which we can grab the content because nobody will know did we have the content or not.
 And so, e.g., unnamed objects are very nice candidates for moving.
 This is a reason why language is constructed in this way.

 **Important rule: Move from LValues is never executed.
 It is copied.**